International Journal of Education and Development using ICT International Journal of Education and Development using ICT

 Submission Preparation Checklist (All items required)

-The submission has not been previously published nor is it before another journal for consideration; or an explanation has been provided in Comments to the Editor.
+The submission has not been previously published nor is it being considered by another journal.

-The submission file is in Microsoft Word 97/2000 .doc (not Word 2007 .docx), Rich Text Format (RTF), equivalent Open Source document file format, or HTML format.
+The submission file is in Microsoft Word or Open Source document file format.

 A 100 word biography of the author has been prepared but NOT included in the manuscript (the biography will be submitted separately with the other metadata).